About the Homestay

 Mike & Linda

-We have been Married for 24 years and have 2 grown up Children one in University and one working away.
+We have been Married for almost 26 years and have 2 grown up Children one in University and one working.

-We have been Hosting international students long and short term for over 4 years.
+We have been Hosting international students long and short term since 2016.

 We have 2 Bathrooms one for the Guests use.

-We have a separate lounge for our guests to chill relax read or watch TV with many Asian and international channels.
+We have a separate lounges one for our guests to chill relax read or watch TV with many Asian and international channels.

 - Internet Access